GautamBalwant/pokedex/README.md

 # production API changes

  - Using in-memory cache but in Production need to use a seperate cache system (eg redis) which will also support the distributed env
- - Have not used docker , in production recommended to create docker image
+ - In production recommended to create docker image
- - Have not added actuator endpoint to check api health in Production it is recomended
+ - In Production it is recomended to add actuator endpoint for health checks

 # Pokemon tested